ncoghlan/misc/notes/python3/questions_and_answers.rst

 the code runs correctly under both versions.

-The `landing page for the Python documentation <http://docs.python.org>`__ was switched some time ago to display the Python 3 documentation by default, although deep links still refer to the Python 2 documentation in order to preserve the accuracy of third party references (see :pep:`430` for details).
+The `landing page for the Python documentation <http://docs.python.org>`__ was also switched some time ago to display the Python 3 documentation by default, although deep links still refer to the Python 2 documentation in order to preserve the accuracy of third party references (see :pep:`430` for details).

 Didn't you strand the major alternative implementations on Python 2?